Where to Catch Live Music in Nashville

 This offshoot of the popular New York-based entertainment complex was just about ready to open their lanes when that dirty COVID stopped them in their tracks right before opening night.
-After a year+ of waiting, they’ve finally turned on the stage lights on a modern performance venue and started to book nationally-known bands.
-In addition to ticketed shows, some nights offer free admission for DJ shows, bowling, food, drink, and fun.
+After that long delay, it didn’t take long for Brooklyn Bowl to rise to the upper echelon on Nashville music venues thanks to appearances by major touring acts.
+In addition to ticketed shows, some nights offer free admission for DJ shows, bowling, food, drink and fun.

 This actual working winery serves a full menu of food to accompany a long list of wines they create in-house along with wine, beer, and spirits from other producers.
 Headliners play in an impressive performance hall with reserved table seating for guests while smaller acts perform in the various lounges and patios of the massive facility.
 It’s also nice to know that if the show says it starts at 7 pm, you can show up early for dinner and a show or right on time without having to stake out your spot for hours.

 Where to eat and drink nearby: The Farm House, 6th & Peabody, Peg Leg Porker

 Fanatically committed to local bands, The 5 Spot is a go-to for Nashville rockers.
 Most nights feature two sets with multiple musicians sharing the bill.
 Fans pack shoulder-to-shoulder to watch bands on the smallish stage in front of a red curtain backdrop.
 At The 5 Spot, it’s not about the decor.
 It’s all about the music.

 Where to eat and drink nearby: Margot Cafe & Bar, The Treehouse, Butcher & Bee